-This means that if the ATO sends you an assessment, and you don’t pay the amount by the due date, they can start debt recovery action against you straight away – even if you don’t agree that you have to pay the tax.
-There is some scope to defer the debt recovery – but this usually involves you giving the ATO security for the amount, or paying half of what they say you owe.
+This means that if the ATO sends you an assessment, and you don’t pay the amount by the due date, it can start debt recovery action against you straight away – even if you don’t agree that you have to pay the tax.
+There is some scope to defer the debt recovery – but this usually involves you giving the ATO security for the amount, or paying half of what it says you owe.

-So, what sort of things can the ATO do to collect their money, once they’ve said that you owe it?
+So, what sort of things can the ATO do to collect its money, once it has said that you owe it?

 Having a chat about the tax debt

 Generally, the first step that the ATO will take is to phone you or write to you about the debt.
-They may do this directly, or through a debt collection agency.
+It may do this directly, or through a debt collection agency.

 If you are successful in negotiating a payment plan, then the ATO will leave the matter there, as long as you make payments on time and comply with all future tax obligations.
 If you don’t comply with the terms of the payment plan, then the matter will most likely be escalated through one of the following steps.

-If the ATO doesn’t get anywhere with their version of ‘playing nice’, then they will probably issue a garnishee notice to anyone who holds money on your behalf.
+If the ATO doesn’t get anywhere with its version of ‘playing nice’, then it will probably issue a garnishee notice to anyone who holds money on your behalf.
 This doesn’t just mean your bank – garnishee notices are commonly issued to:

 - employers – the ATO has a general policy not to take more than 30% of your salary or wages when you do not have any other source of income